perladvent/perldotcom/content/article/_pub_2002_08_22_exegesis5.md

 `<linenum>` will overwrite the entry for the first `<linenum>` match.

-The solution to this is a new Perl 6 pattern matching feature known as âhypothetical variablesâ.
+The solution to this is a new Perl 6 pattern matching feature known as “hypothetical variables”.
 A hypothetical variable is a variable that is declared and bound within a pattern match (i.e. inside a closure within a rule).
 The variable is declared, not with a `my`, `our`, or `temp`, but with the new keyword `let`, which was chosen because it's what